-Tax deduction at source (TDS) is a tax deducted by the employer from the employee’s salary for every month.
-The employer is legally required to collect a certain portion of the income from their employees every month.
-The amount so collected will be credited to the Income Tax department.
-If not credited in time, the Tax department will charge interest on the due amount.
+Tax deduction at source (TDS) is a tax deduct by the employer from the employee’s salary for every month.
+The employer is legally require to collect a certain portion of the income from their employees every month.
+The amount so collect will be credit to the Income Tax department.
+If not credit in time, the Tax department will charge interest on the due amount.

 The employers have to process certain rules before applying TDS on the employee’s salary:

 - They have to hold or apply a valid TAN (Tax collection and Deduction Number).
 TAN is very much like a PAN number except it is issue to small businesses and companies and not to individuals.
 TAN is a combination of 10 alphanumeric digits(alphabetical and numerical).
 It is a unique identification which is use by the Income Tax department to monitor or track your business financial activities.

 - The form 49 B is a TAN registration form